Counterfeit Drugs: Questions & Answers on Fake Medicines

-Counterfeit pharmaceuticals is big business.
 Fueled by easy internet sales, global supply routes, and minimal punishments, counterfeit prescription drugs have become an exploding industry worth over $75 billion a year worldwide.
-Cancer medicines are often targeted because they return big profits, are a fast growing segment, and patients are often desperate.
+Counterfeit pharmaceuticals is big business, and not always steered by narcotics.

-- FDA also warned doctors that a phony version of Avastin for cancer, called Altuzan contained no active ingredient and was being distributed in America.
+- FDA also warned doctors that a phony version of Avastin for cancer, called Altuzan contained no active ingredient and was being distributed in the U.S.

 Which Drugs are Targeted?

-- The counterfeit ADHD drug Adderall, in high demand because of a previous shortage, arrived in the U.S. through Internet pharmacies.
+- The counterfeit ADHD drug Adderall, previously in high demand because of a shortage, arrived in the U.S. through rogue Internet pharmacies.

 Dangerous and Deadly Consequences

 Typical inactive ingredients added to counterfeit medicines include chalk, gypsum, acetaminophen, flour, talcum powder and sugar.
-Of course, any ingredient, including other potent pharmaceuticals, or simply chemicals concocted in the illegal lab, can be added.
+Of course, any ingredient, including other potent pharmaceuticals, or simply chemicals or designer drugs concocted in the illegal lab can be added.

 As an example, the World Health Organization (WHO) estimates that 100,000 Africans die each year as the result of fake anti-malarial drugs.

 How Can I Protect Myself From Counterfeits?

-Counterfeit drugs can be sold through rogue internet sites which pose as legitimate pharmacies, as well as on the streets.
+Counterfeit drugs can be sold through rogue Internet sites which pose as legitimate pharmacies, as well as on the streets.
 These illegal online pharmacies look real, so follow these tips:

 - If using an online pharmacy, make sure it has a legitimate U.S. street address, phone number, and pharmacist.